-I turn now to fees and charges for business activities.
-There are a number of sections in the Act that require councils to set fees in a particular way.
-Section 608 provides councils with a broad power to charge fees for the provision of services such as receiving an application for approval or issuing a certificate.
-To set fees under the current provision, a council must first include the fee in its management plan.
+In relation to fees and charges for business activities, a number of sections in the Act require councils to set fees in a particular way.
+Section 608, for example, provides councils with a broad power to charge fees for the provision of services such as receiving an application for approval or issuing a certificate.
+In order to set fees under the current provision a council must first include the fee in its management plan.
 Public consultation must occur in relation to the plan.
-This provides council's competitors with detailed information about council's pricing policy, putting councils at a commercial disadvantage.
+This provides councils' competitors with detailed information about councils' pricing policy, putting councils at a commercial disadvantage.
 By setting fees as part of the management planning process, councils have a limited ability to introduce new fees outside this process, and cannot therefore set a new fee in response to competitive pricing, other than in the next annual management plan.
-In terms of national competition policy, the fee-setting restrictions in the Act mean councils are not able to adopt flexible pricing and respond to market trends.
-Of course, such restrictions do not apply to private businesses setting their own fees and charges.
+In terms of national competition policy, the fee-setting restrictions in the Act mean that councils are not able to adopt flexible pricing and respond to market trends.
+Of course, such restrictions do not apply to private businesses when they are setting their own fees and charges.

 The requirements for setting fees in this way are appropriate for regulatory functions, such as inspection fees connected with an application for approval.
 They are also appropriate in relation to monopoly functions of councils, such as the annual charge for domestic waste removal services.
-However, the restrictions apply to councils business activities also.

-The vast majority of submissions on this issue to the review committee argued that the current provisions seriously disadvantage councils against their commercial competitors, including the submission from the former Local Government and Shires Associations.
-One example was that Sutherland Shire Council submitted that fees and charges must be able to be set in a more responsive way for business activities such as function centres and kiosks.
-The review committee agreed that a new model should be developed which provides for flexibility in setting fees in response to market conditions for those activities which are business activities or contestable.
+However, the restrictions apply to councils' business activities also.
+The vast majority of submissions on this issue to the review committee argued that the current provisions seriously disadvantaged councils against their commercial competitors, including the submission from the former Local Government and Shires Associations.
+For example, Sutherland Shire Council submitted that fees and charges must be able to be set in a more responsive way for business activities such as function centres and kiosks.
+The review committee agreed that a new model should be developed that provides for flexibility in setting fees in response to market conditions for activities that are business activities or contestable.